Definition of Bull Trap

 How to Avoid the Bull Trap?

-- Following a Moving Average Pattern: One of the easiest ways to explain as to how insurance works are by applying a moving average to charts and patterns and trade in the directional pattern, which means that he needs to trade short once the price has broken the moving average to the downside which occurs after a bull trap and enters a long trade after the price has broken the moving average to the upside which occurs after a bear trap.
+- Following a Moving Average Pattern: One of the easiest ways to explain how insurance works are by applying a moving average to charts and patterns and trading in the directional pattern, which means that he needs to trade short once the price has broken the moving average to the downside which occurs after a bull trap and enters a long trade after the price has broken the moving average to the upside which occurs after a bear trap.

 Bull Trap vs Bear Trap